arbois/covguide/content/_index.md

 ---

 These two guides are specifically written to help businesses in the F&B industry respond during Coronavirus (aka Covid-19) outbreaks.
+They are relevant both during lockdowns and when F&B businesses are allowed to re-open.

 The suggestions here are low/no-cost and are generally good practice—they have also been evaluated by epidemiologists, public health experts, biologists, and doctors.